About

 That long arc of practice is why I don't approach narrative as aesthetics or messaging.
 I approach it as institutional architecture.

 This is not background scholarship.
-It is active, current, doctoral-level inquiry into how complex institutions maintain credibility, navigate change, and communicate with clarity when the stakes are high.
+It is active, current, doctoral-level inquiry into how complex institutions maintain credibility, manage change, and communicate with clarity when the stakes are high.
 It informs every client engagement.

-Across nearly three decades, this preparation has shaped a narrative infrastructure practice grounded in institutional precision, scholarly rigor, and the kind of pattern recognition that only sustained engagement with complex organizations can develop.
+Across nearly three decades, this preparation has shaped a narrative infrastructure practice grounded in institutional precision, scholarly rigor, and the kind of pattern recognition that only sustained engagement with complex institutions can develop.

 "Kaizen" as Method